jmadler/emoji-picker/README.md

   - To get the value of the contenteditable div, call `element.val()` on the underlying hidden input field.
 The `<img>` emojis will be converted into Unicode emojis (plain text)

 ### Credits:

+This was originally built to power emoji selection for [OneSignal](https://onesignal.com), an omni-channel customer engagement platform.

 This is a slightly modified version of [angular-emoji-popup](https://github.com/Coraza/angular-emoji-popup), which was written based on [jquery-emojiarea](https://github.com/diy/jquery-emojiarea) (converts input fields to rich emoji input areas) and uses [nanoScrollerJs](https://github.com/jamesflorentino/nanoScrollerJS) (for the popup's custom-skinned scrollbar).
 This version removes AngularJS as a dependency.

 ### Improvements from the original forks: